Adityaraj1711/django-backend-architecture/README.md

 ## About this open source project
 The open-source project is for the developers who are trying to learn and create an application by following the best practices and paradigms.
 The project requires familiarity with Python programming language.

+This project is based on creating a portfolio website backend in which a user could create his own customizable portfolio and then generate a public link that could be accessed by everyone.
+However, the updates made in the portfolio could only be possible by the logged-in user corresponding to his own details.

+The project's main aim is to serve a complete set of API that could be used and updated by anyone for creating a similar kind of web application that features creating a custom user model, generating very own models for serving data, to create respective serializers, customizable API's with selected HTTP methods.

 ---
 ## Learn to build a portfolio website backend
+Features that are taken into consideration while building.
 - **This Backend is written using Django Framework** - Django provides simplicity, flexibility, reliability, and scalability.
 Django has its own naming system for all functions and components
- - **Feature encapsulation** - Django follows a file naming convention to manage the apps and so different feature are group together.
  - **Easy to Customize** - Pluggable and easy to customize emitters, parsers, validators, and authenticators.
  - **Response Handling** - HTTP response handling, content type negotiation using HTTP Accept headers.
  - **Views for request/response** - Clean, simple, views for Resources, using Django's class-based views.
  - **Converting data into valid HTTP request** - Powerful serialization engine using Django's rest framework.
+ - **Unit tests for modules** - The tests have been written to test the view sets and models with database mocking.

-Ready to use a Vagrant file for getting started with Django projects Simpler API mapping for
+ - **Vagrant file configured** - Ready to use a Vagrant file for getting started with any kind of Django projects.
+ - **Feature encapsulation** - Django follows a file naming convention to manage the apps and so different feature are group together.